-Α. Indicate the physical and/or mental impairment(s) that lead to this request for reasonable accommodation and, if applicable, the expected duration of the impairment(s).
-Please note that it is not necessary to indicate a specific medical diagnosis. that it is not necessary to indicate a specific medical diagnosis. В. Explain how the impairment(s) affects the ability to successfully complete your online courses at SU.
+A. Indicate the physical and/or mental impairment(s) that lead to this request for reasonable accommodation and, if applicable, the expected duration of the impairment(s).
+Please note that it is not necessary to indicate a specific medical diagnosis.

+B. Explain how the impairment(s) affects the ability to successfully complete your online courses at SU.

 C. Specifically describe the accommodation(s) you are proposing.

 Release of Information: I hereby authorize the release of the above information to Sarasota University, in conjunction with the Medical Certification of Disability, for the purpose of determining if I am a qualified individual with a disability and the appropriateness of the requested reasonable accommodation(s).
 I further authorize Sarasota University to seek clarification of this document and the Medical Certification of Disability, if necessary, by contacting my physician or care provider.

+Requestor's Signature

-Re questor's Signature Date Page 2 of 2
+Page 2 of 2

-$\bullet\ 6371\ Business\ Blvd, Suite\ 226A \bullet Sarasota, FL\ 34240 \bullet 1.866.582.8448 \bullet www.sarasotauniversity.org \bullet 1.866.582 \bullet www.sarasot$
+• 6371 Business Blvd, Suite 226A • Sarasota, FL 34240 • 1.866.582.8448 • www.sarasotauniversity.org •